code4libyeg/openrefine_workshop_2016/instructions/managing_data/README.md

 ##General Normalization Functions

 OpenRefine can help with data that has internal problems.
-The way that the application ixing them while also considering the complete set of values in a dataset.
+This application is great at fixing those problems while also considering the complete set of values in a dataset.
 You can also enhance your data by bringing information from other sources.

 ##Common scenarios